MicrosoftDocs/Viva/Viva/engage/overview-native-mode.md

 - All Viva Engage users can create groups.
 - Files aren't stored in SharePoint.
 - Files can be attached to Viva Engage private messages.
-- Verified and Network network admins aren't required to have any additional admin privileges from Microsoft 365 in order to administer changes to groups.
+- Engage admins (Yammer administrators) aren't required to have any additional admin privileges from Microsoft 365 in order to administer changes to groups.

 ### Hybrid